yojee/yojee-developer-portal/docs/guides/dsp-integration-guide-v2.md

 1. Receive an order transfer request from an upstream company
 2. Accept the transfer
-3. (Optional) Retrieve documents for the order if necessary (eg. Waybill)
+3. (Optional) Retrieve documents for the order if necessary (eg. Consignment note)
 4. Order execution/delivery
 5. (Optional) Attach/upload POD